I Think I Like It: Chart performance

 "I Think I Like It" became Fake Blood's second single to chart on the Dutch Singles Chart.
 It peaked at No. 47 and spent a total of 9 weeks on the chart.
 It did not out peak his previous single "Mars", which had also peaked at No. 40.
 Despite this, "I Think I Like It" spent more weeks on the chart than "Mars", which had spent a total of 4 weeks on the Dutch Singles Chart.
 It debuted at No. 95 on the UK Singles Chart.

 Music video

 Jo Apps directed the music video for "I Think I Like It".
 It is presented in a television shopping channel-style with two saleswomen advertising various mundane and/or useless products.
 The video ends with one of the women being given a 'makeover', only to find she now looks hideous.
 She fights with her co-saleswoman as the screen continues to show advertisements, before cutting to a technical difficulties image.
+The music video stars prominent UK beauty expert Melissa Hartzel.